• Skip to primary navigation

 • Fall - Pears, pomegranate seeds, walnuts, and blue cheese

-• Winter - Tangerine segments, almonds, and goat cheese
+• Winter - Tangerine, walnuts, and goat cheese

 How to store: Store any leftover salad in an airtight container in the refrigerator for about 1 day.
 Store leftover dressing separately so the salad doesn't become soggy.